Research Analysts Issue Forecasts for Land Securities Group plc’s FY2025 Earnings (OTCMKTS:LSGOF)

-Land Securities Group plc (OTCMKTS:LSGOF – Get Rating) – Research analysts at Jefferies Financial Group issued their FY2025 earnings estimates for Land Securities Group in a report released on Wednesday, May 18th.
-Jefferies Financial Group analyst M. Prew anticipates that the financial services provider will post earnings of $0.72 per share for the year.
+Land Securities Group plc (OTCMKTS:LSGOF – Get Rating) – Analysts at Jefferies Financial Group issued their FY2025 earnings estimates for Land Securities Group in a report released on Wednesday, May 18th.
+Jefferies Financial Group analyst M. Prew anticipates that the financial services provider will earn $0.72 per share for the year.

-Other research analysts have also recently issued reports about the stock.
-Morgan Stanley raised shares of Land Securities Group from an “equal weight” rating to an “overweight” rating in a report on Monday, March 28th.
-JPMorgan Chase & Co. cut Land Securities Group from an “overweight” rating to a “neutral” rating in a report on Wednesday, April 13th.
-Finally, Zacks Investment Research upgraded Land Securities Group from a “sell” rating to a “hold” rating in a research report on Thursday, April 14th.
-Four analysts have rated the stock with a hold rating and one has given a buy rating to the stock.
-Based on data from MarketBeat.com, the company presently has an average rating of “Hold” and an average price target of $12.00.
+Other analysts have also recently issued research reports about the stock.
+JPMorgan Chase & Co. cut shares of Land Securities Group from an “overweight” rating to a “neutral” rating in a research report on Wednesday, April 13th.
+Zacks Investment Research upgraded Land Securities Group from a “sell” rating to a “hold” rating in a report on Thursday, April 14th.
+Finally, Morgan Stanley upgraded Land Securities Group from an “equal weight” rating to an “overweight” rating in a report on Monday, March 28th.
+Four equities research analysts have rated the stock with a hold rating and one has assigned a buy rating to the stock.
+According to MarketBeat, the company has an average rating of “Hold” and an average target price of $12.00.

 About Land Securities Group (Get Rating)